TimzOwen/GADS21-Android-Recomendation/README.md

-# GADS21-Android-Recomendation
+## GADS21-Android-Recomendation-For currently used libraries and dependencies

 Android development recommendation for outdated libraries and current libraries preferred as of 2021

-## Repository study order:
+### Repository study order:

   1. Kotlin programming